jaykishan-soni/solutionanalysts-nodejs-jaykishan/README.md

 # solutionanalysts-nodejs-jaykishan API

-This project based on post an articles and guest user can comment on an article and comment on comment of an articles too.
+This project is based on post an articles and guest user can comment on an article and comment on comment of an articles too.

 ## Requirements